Fiji Samachar

 Fiji Samachar (Fiji News) was a Hindi language newspaper published in Fiji from 1924 to 1974.
 It was published in Suva by the Indian Printing and Publishing Company and its first editor was Babu Ram Singh.

+History

-It started as a bi-lingual Hindi and English Monthly newspaper but from 1935 became a weekly Hindi newspaper.
+The newspaper started as a bi-lingual Hindi and English Monthly newspaper but from 1935 became a weekly Hindi newspaper.
 The editorial committee was headed by Pandit Vishnu Deo and included Pandit Ami Chandra and Pandit Gopendra Narayan Pathik, all active members of the Arya Samaj in Fiji and consequently the newspaper was seen as the mouthpiece of the Arya Samaj.
 In the 1930s Vishnu Deo became the editor.

 The newspaper was involved in a number of controversies.
 In 1927, the newspaper was sued for making allegations against some Fiji Indian civil servants, with Ram Singh and Vishnu Deo being charged but the charges were withdrawn after a public apology arranged by S. B. Patel.
 In 1932, Deo was convicted of publishing objectionable material against the religious practices of others in the newspaper.